 Analysis, and the Advisory Committee of the Green Growth Knowledge Platform,

-and has consulted for the Organisation of Economic Co-operation and Development
+and has consulted for the Organization for Economic Co-operation and Development

 and the World Bank.
-David received a B.A. in Political Economy from Williams College in 1992, and Ph.D. in economics from Yale University in
+David received his B.A. in political economy from Williams College in 1992, and Ph.D. in economics from Yale University in